-The Overland-Prairie Campus is committed to "Blazer Great.
-Blazer Proud.
-Blazer Excellence."
+The Overland-Prairie Campus is committed to Success for Every Student.
 As part of this commitment, we offer three (3) levels of additional diploma & achievement recognition for students to earn during their time on our campus.
-The minimum total requirements are the CCSD graduation requirements of 22 credits and the proficiency standards as well as Colorado Department of Education requirements.
+The minimum total requirements are the CCSD graduation requirements of 22 credits and the proficiency standards.
 Students may participate in an Overland High School graduation ceremony only when all of the Cherry Creek Graduation Requirements have been completed.
 Students who must attend summer school to complete all of their graduation requirements are eligible to participate in a summer commencement held in August.
 The Cherry Creek School District strongly encourages students to participate in a rigorous academic core curriculum.

-Overland High School recognizes this District commitment in our Achievement Diploma (see page 7), which asks students to complete 4 credits in each of the four "core" areas of education: English, Mathematics, Science and Social Studies and 2 credits or more of World Language.
+Cherry Creek schools "commitment to the core" asks students to complete 4 credits in each of the four "core" areas of education: English, Mathematics, Science and Social Studies.
+Additionally, 2 credits or more of World Language are required.
+Overland High School recognizes this District commitment in our Achievement Diploma (see page 4).

-Overland High School requires all freshmen, sophomores, and juniors enroll in a minimum of four (4) core credits each year.
+Overland High School requires all freshmen, sophomores and juniors enroll in a minimum of four (4) core credits each year.
 Seniors must enroll in a minimum of 4 core credits or a minimum of three (3) AP courses.
-In addition, Overland recognizes World Languages as a part of the Academic Core and strongly recommends that students complete, at a minimum and based on university requirements, level 2 or 3 of a world language.
+In addition, Overland recognizes World Languages as a part of the Academic Core and strongly recommends that students complete, at a minimum, based on university requirements, level 2 or 3 of a world language.
 Any consideration of a waiver of these expectations will be approved on an individual basis by the principal or administrative designee.
 Academic Waiver requirements must be submitted.